An internal audit ISO 9001 process flowchart on a laptop next to a clipboard and pen.

 An auditor’s first goal is to understand if your processes actually work.
 It’s not enough to have a procedure written down; they need to see it in action.
 They’ll observe how work flows from one step to the next and talk to your employees.
 As one guide on the topic explains, auditors ask three key questions: Can employees explain what they do?
 Do they do what they explain?
 And most importantly, is what they do effective?
 This means they’ll check if your processes are achieving the planned results.
 They’re looking for a clear, unbroken line connecting your team’s daily activities to your company’s overall quality objectives.

-Verify Document Control
+Check Your Document Control System

 Clear and organized documentation is the backbone of any successful QMS.
 Auditors will spend a significant amount of time reviewing your records to ensure everything is in order.
 ISO 9001 requires you to maintain precise and current documentation, which includes everything from operational procedures and work instructions to audit reports and training records.
 This isn’t just about having the files; it’s about having a system for managing them.
 Auditors will check that documents are properly approved, updated, and distributed to the right people.
 Strong document control demonstrates that your QMS is structured, intentional, and consistently applied across the organization.